gogetta69/TMDB-To-VOD-Playlist/README.md

 - Dynamic playlist generation for movies and TV series
 - Integration with TMDB and Real Debrid for enhanced content retrieval
 - Emulation of Xtream Codes apps for full metadata details
-- Inclusion of Daddylive HD as a Live TV source (load daddylive_playlist_m3u.php as an M3U List).
+- Inclusion of Daddylive HD and TheTVApp as a Live TV source.
   If you get a 403 error while playing the live tv try using an external player like the MxPlayer.
 - Support for configuring referrer for playing live streams
 - Automatic caching of found links for efficient playback